Would Ultherapy, a Non-Surgical Facelift Treatment, Signal a Goodbye to Plastic Surgery?

 Ultherapy targets the skin’s SMAS layer, the same layer accessible to plastic surgeons.

-1. Dr. Donna Chow, how is the 800-line Ultherapy Amplify protocol for a non-surgical facelift different from the previous 500-line protocol for a full-face and upper-neck lift?
+1. Dr. Terence Tan, how is the 800-line Ultherapy Amplify protocol for a non-surgical facelift different from the previous 500-line protocol for a full-face and upper-neck lift?

 Ultherapy face and neck treatment diagram at Halley Medical Aesthetics.